Sh4peSh1fter/openshift_multi-cluster_management_the_gitops_way/cluster-configs/cluster-configs_folder_structure_dilema.md

-# the cluster-configs folder structure dilema
+# the cluster-configss folder structure dilema
 ## questions
-1. what is the best folder structure for the cluster-configs?
+1. what is the best folder structure for the cluster-configss?

 ## sample background
 we have 2 environments (cluster per env).